hynek/svcs/README.md

 *svc-reg* has two important concepts:

 A **`Registry`** allows to register factories for certain types.
-It's expected to live as long as you application lives.
+It's expected to live as long as your application lives.
-It's only job is to store and retrieve factories.
+Its only job is to store and retrieve factories.

 It is possible to register either factories or values: